Project Palms

 Join the SEED Conservation Research Programme in Madagascar for 2-8 weeks, and contribute towards this project and others!

-• 98% survival rate, six months after planting, of 66 C. saintelucei transplanted into four sites across protected forest fragment S9 in February 2023 as a trial in-situ planting.
+- 97% survival rate, one year after planting, of 66 C. saintelucei transplanted into four sites across protected forest fragment S9 in 2023 as a trial in-situ planting.

-• Five technical reports completed: Initial Stakeholder Consultation, Microhabitat Assessment, Nursery Growth, Phenology and Pollinators, and Population Census
+- Multiple technical reports completed: Initial Stakeholder Consultation, Microhabitat Assessment, Nursery Growth, Phenology and Pollinators, Population Census, Transplantation Report, and Conservation Action Plan.

 Next Steps

-• Planting 1,800 palms from the six species in protected forest fragments of the Sainte Luce littoral forest.
+- Planting at least 725 palm seedlings from the six species in protected forest fragments of the Sainte Luce littoral forest to reach the target of 1,800 planted overall.

-• Monitoring the palms planted in protected fragments to increase knowledge on post-transplantation survival and growth rates.
+- Continuing to monitor the palms planted in protected fragments annually to increase knowledge on post-transplantation survival and growth rates.

-• Submission of gathered data to a journal, to bolster international understanding of these six palm species.
+- Submission of project data and results to a journal, to bolster international understanding of these six palm species.

 Donors